varnish/varnish-wiki/source/start/your_varnish_goals.rst

 will create a `hit-for-pass` object.

-In such a case if the backend server ends up caching unnecessary cookies, just unset the set-cookie header as shown in the example below.
+In such a case if the backend server ends up caching unnecessary cookies, just unset the Set-Cookie header as shown in the example below.

 .. code-block:: VCL